nathtiekk/tp/docs/DeveloperGuide.md

     1. Other incorrect edit commands to try: `edit `, `edit x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

+2. Editing an existing person's policy number to a number that is used already from InsureBook

+   1. Prerequisites: There is at least 1 person in the list whose policy number match the policy number that is being edited into.

+   1. Test case: `edit 1 pol/123456`<br>
+      Expected: No person is edited.
+Error details are displayed in the status message.

 ### Deleting a person